Trittys: Layout and Background

 The trittyes were the larger denomination of tribes (Phyle) in Ancient Attica, and were formed by the demes that were near each other.
 The trittyes were often unequal in size and, with that, representation in the judicial aspects of Ancient Attica.
 The amount of representation for each trittys ranged from some areas having twenty-seven representatives (such as Coastal Antiochis (tribe)), to some areas having only nine representatives/councilors (such as the city section of Aiantis), with others not having much more.
 The amount of representation for each group does not appear to change drastically over time.
 Consistently, the city areas tended to have the least amount of representation, and the coastal areas had slightly more than the inland sections.

-The smaller trittyes had less citizens in them and the larger ones had more, though there are exceptions.
+The smaller trittyes had fewer citizens in them and the larger ones had more, though there are exceptions.
 Individuals in the trittys consisted of resident aliens, slaves, and citizens (men aged 18 introduced to their respective deme by their father, thus making them a citizen of the trittys).
-Therefore, there was the possibility for there to be less citizens than a separate area but more residents in general compared to other areas.
+Therefore, there was the possibility for there to be fewer citizens than a separate area but more residents in general compared to other areas.

 Function

 There were two main functions for the trittyes.
 The first function is that of military organization - grouping areas in order to pull troops from - so that one type of area is not out of all their able bodied men in times of war (more spread out among groups).

 The second reason is for more of a political organization necessity.
 The trittys was made up of people from all the three designated areas - the city, the coast and the inland areas.
 With this method of spreading out the population, the representation of a group is not limited to just those who live in the same area.
-So, when there are meetings in the city and it is easier for city citizens to attend than coastal citizens, all of the areas have some degree of representation (it is important to note that only male citizens were counted for representative purposes).
+So, when there are meetings in the city and it is easier for city citizens to attend than coastal citizens, all of the areas have some degree of representation (only male citizens were counted for representative purposes).
 This method of representation also prevented the nobles of the area to control any election results via bribes and other forms of influence, and led to a representation by population of the citizens in their respective areas.